Camino de Santiago: Pilgrim's Mass

 A Pilgrim's Mass is held in the Cathedral of Santiago de Compostela each day at 12:00 and 19:30.
 Pilgrims who received the compostela the day before have their countries of origin and the starting point of their pilgrimage announced at the Mass.
 The Botafumeiro, one of the largest censers in the world, is operated during certain Solemnities and on every Friday, except Good Friday, at 19:30.
 Priests administer the Sacrament of Penance, or confession, in many languages.
 In the Holy Year of 2010 the Pilgrim's Mass was exceptionally held four times a day, at 10:00, 12:00, 18:00, and 19:30, catering for the greater number of pilgrims arriving in the Holy Year.

 Pilgrimage as tourism

 The Xunta de Galicia (Galicia's regional government) promotes the Way as a tourist activity, particularly in Holy Compostela Years (when 25 July falls on a Sunday).
 Following Galicia's investment and advertising campaign for the Holy Year of 1993, the number of pilgrims completing the route has been steadily rising.
 The most recent Holy Year occurred in 2021, 11 years after the last Holy Year of 2010.
-More than 272,000 pilgrims made the trip during the course of 2010.
 The next Holy Year pilgrimage will occur in 2027.

+Statistics

+The Pilgrims Office publishes statistics regarding pilgrims who got the certificate of accomplishment.
+In 2024 the most popular routes were the Frances (47%), Portugues (19%), Potuguese Costa (15%), Ingles (5.6%), Primitivo (4.9%) and Norte (4.3%).
+Most pilgrims had a Spanish nationality (44%), followed by US-Americans (8%), Italians (6%), Germans (4.9%) and Portuguese (4.6%).
+Most pilgrims started in Sarria (32%), Tui/Valença (11.3%), Porto (10.5%), Saint-Jean-Pied-de-Port (6.9%) and Ferrol (5.7%).
+93% do the journey on foot and 4.6% by bike.
+The months in which most pilgrims finish their journey in Santiago de Compostela are from May to September.